danmbrown/city-of-whispers/Moves.md

 - It took you longer to get there than expected

 ### Steer Clear (Environs)
-When you lay low or maneuver to avoid getting into a dangerous situation, roll +Environs unless you have a connection to the neighborhood.
+When you lay low or maneuver to avoid getting into a dangerous situation, describe how you take advantage of the surroundings and roll +Environs.

-If you have a connection to the neighborhood, you may mark Heat to let the situation pass uneventfully.

 If you’re already in a dangerous situation, or have been noticed by a threat, instead Take a Big Risk.